 Also, stop reading books to develop yourself or get ideas.
 You won't get them from there.
 Or if you do, there's lots of other people reading the same book probably.
 Get ideas from your life experience.
 Get outside.
 Become original.
-Do crazy stuff that you're scared off.
+Do crazy stuff that you're scared of.
 Jump off cliffs (do it safely).
-Ask people you like out.
+Ask people you like out (scary but nice).
 Walk into random office buildings.
-Jump fences.
+Jump fences (but don't storm the Capitol Hill, thanks).
 Crash hotel pools.
 Whatever makes you different.
-Don't be so scared!
+Don't be scared!
 Live.